 That starts with ensuring Google has the correct information about your business.

-What’s Required To Create A Google My Business Listing?
+What’s Required To Create A Google Business Profile?

-Before you can set up a GMB profile, you need to meet certain criteria.
+Before you can set up a profile, you need to meet certain criteria.

-Do I need a physical address to be listed on Google My Business?
+Do I need a physical address to be listed on my Google Business Profile?

 Businesses with a physical location can add their address, which helps Google serve specific suggestions if someone is in close proximity to your store, restaurant, office, and so on.